Rammus Build Guide by Frillen

 I also really like Boots of Swiftness, when not behind and running Ghost instead of Flash for amazing sticking potential.
 Note that it reduce the self slow from Defensive Ball Curl, which often means more successful auto attacks with the +15% armor magical on-hit damage from empowered Spiked Shell.
 If you fall behind though, you will often miss your Tabi's or Mercs.

 You don't nessesarily need to upgrade Bami's Cinder + Skirmisher's Sabre/ Stalker's Blade into Enchantment: Cinderhulk right away.
-The 600 gold upgrade gives you 145 more health and slightly increases Immolate's damage.
-This gold is often times better invested in some Cloth Armor or a Null-Magic Mantle, for better mini power spikes.
+The 600 gold upgrade gives you 145 more health and increases Immolate's damage significantly vs monsters.
+This gold is sometimes better invested in some Cloth Armor or a Null-Magic Mantle, is you look to counter a specific damage type.
+If not, then the upgrade is best overall.

 If you are stomping your early game, snowball your lead with Enchantment: Bloodrazor and focus turret plates, rift herald, drakes and skirmishes.